TheWorkflowAcademy/Trigger-Functions-from-Notes-Create-or-Edit-Zoho-CRM/README.md

 ### Create a Serverless Function in Zoho CRM
 If you're not familiar with the idea of a serverless function, [please refer to this post](https://github.com/TheWorkflowAcademy/Zoho-CRM-Serverless-Functions).
-* In the serverless function, set `crmAPIRequest` as the argument with a `string` data type.
-Assuming that all you need here is the information of the Note record created/edited, you can just get the ID, then use a `getRecordsbyID` function.
+* In the serverless function, set `crmAPIRequest` as a *string* argument.
+Assuming that all you need here is the information of the Note record, you can just get the ID, then use a `getRecordsbyID` function to fetch the record details.
  * Note: When you do `crmAPIRequest.get("body")`, it will return you the ID in a form of a list.
 To get the ID, `.get(0)` is used to get the first index.
 ```javascript
 id = crmAPIRequest.get("body").get(0);